-Revenue Breakdown section consists of percentage wise share of each product in total revenue.
+Revenue Breakdown section consists of a percentage-wise share of each product in total revenue.
 Total revenue of all products / Total Revenue per product.

 In this section, the above data is visually presented in graphical form.
-There are three different type of graphs representing three types of comparisons.
+There are three different types of graphs representing three types of comparisons.

 - Product-wise Revenue per product.